What is the Exponential Utility Function?

 In economics and finance, exponential utility refers to a specific form of the Utility Function.
 This utility function is mainly used for mapping real-world Monetary gain to a perceived value.
 Formally, the exponential utility is given by:

 Where R is the Risk Tolerance. x is the real world value and u(x) is the utility value or perceived value (the value of an outcome in utils). "a" and "b" are essentially scaling parameters.
-Decision Tree Maker & Analyzer software can calculate that parameter based on the Minimum and Maximum possible values in the decision context, which is collected from the user.
+Decision Tree Software can calculate that parameter based on the Minimum and Maximum possible values in the decision context, which is collected from the user.

 If you represent real-world money gain in X-axis and your level of satisfaction in Y-axis (in terms of 0 to 1, where 0 means no satisfaction and 1 means the highest satisfaction), then the Exponential Utility function will look like this: